Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 News
 ====
++ Dec 2024, One paper, 'Incomplete Modality Disentangled Representation for Ophthalmic Disease Grading and Diagnosis', is accepted by the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 + Dec 2024, Acceptance of the Royal Society International Exchanges Grant with NSFC as <font color="#dd0000"> PI </font> [link](https://royalsociety.org/grants/international-exchanges/).
 + Nov 2024, One paper, 'Exploring Concept Depth: How Large Language Models Acquire Knowledge at Different Layers?' is accepted by the 31st International Conference on Computational Linguistics (COLING 2025).
 + Nov 2024, One paper, 'Dynamic Semantic-based Spatial-Temporal Graph Convolution Network for Skeleton-based Human Action Recognition' is accepted by the IEEE Transactions on Image Processing (IEEE-TIP)